Does someone you know need support and a safe place to sleep? Get advice and information here.

 I’ve seen someone sleeping rough.
 What can I do?

 In Glasgow you can contact our Rough Sleepers and Vulnerable Peoples (RSVP) service on 0800 0277466 to discuss your concern.
 Our staff will go out and meet with the person to offer support.
 Our team cover the whole of Glasgow and even if the person you’re concerned about is outside Glasgow we’ll find the right support in their area.

-You can help by telling us if they are male or female, where you saw them, a description of what they were wearing, were they on their own or with others and were they young or old.
+You can help by telling us; if they are male or female, where you saw them, a description of what they were wearing, if they were on their own or with others and if they were young or old.
 Visit our Get Support page for more information about our helpline.